darkside/monocle/README.md

 <img align="left" src="https://lh3.googleusercontent.com/SoJ_7q3soZxT97yNmlBx8eFqs7iXH_azC1H9vXCsglXq5GaR6rXCtf9Xzq42fJTAg7gL=s107"></img>
 # Monocle

 Monocle helps you tame your database views by keeping the SQLs versioned neatly in your project and knowing when and how to migrate them if necessary.
+It knows how to deal with PostgreSQL materialized views and dependencies (view A points to view B) as well as regular views.

+Monocle works with or without Rails, all it assumes is you're using ActiveRecord.
+See #Usage for more details.

+## Reasoning

+At [InvitedHome](http://invitedhome.com/) we needed an easy to use system to manage a bunch of complex views (often materialized) that we use for things like caching.

+The only gem that did something similar at the time was Thoughtbot's [Scenic](https://github.com/thoughtbot/scenic), but we didn't like some of it's features such as how it would generate multiple versions of the same view's SQL.

+We wanted something way simpler, one SQL file per view, versioning maintained by a timestamp at the top of the file.
+Thus, Monocle was born.

 ## Installation